Evandro Roncatto

 Roncatto is a former Brazilian youth international.

 Club career

 Roncatto started his career in his home country, Brazil.
 He started at Guarani, where he grew out to be a Brazilian U-17 player.
 He was signed by Sport Club do Recife in 2006, and made his way to Europe in 2007, to play for Os Belenenses in Portugal.
 Here, he struggled with the high expectations of being a prominent youth international, and was finally signed by Paços de Ferreira, where he never really impressed.
 Roncatto joined Ermis Aradippou in 2010.
 Then in the following year he moved to Anorthosis Famagusta.
 Roncatto played in the A PFG as part of the Beroe Stara Zagora team between 30 July and late November 2013, mostly featuring as a substitute.

 International career

 During 2003, he won the FIFA U-17 World Championship with Brazil and was also a runner-up in the South American U-17 Championship.

+Later career

+In 2021, after ending his career, Roncatto worked as a sporting director at Pinhalnovense.

+In 2023, Roncatto joined Oliveira do Hospital as a sporting director.